-- The general level of the maturity of data chain capability has slightly worsened in 2020 compared to 2019.
+The general level of the maturity of data chain capability slightly worsened in 2020 compared to 2019.

-- The number of respondents at the two lowest levels of maturity has significantly declined for each of the four indicators.
+The number of respondents at the two lowest maturity levels has significantly declined for each indicator.

-- The number of companies that have reached the three higher levels of maturities has grown.
+The number of companies that have reached the three higher maturity levels has grown.

 To bring this DM sub-capability to a higher maturity level, companies should put additional effort into:

-In the following article, we will investigate the trends in the maturity of data quality.
+In the following article, we will investigate the trends in data quality maturity.